10 Weird Traditional British Foods You May Or May Not Love But Gotta Try:

 5. Stargazy Pie (English Sardine pie)

-Originally from the fishing village called Mousehole in Cornwall where legend has it that on the 23 of December, Tom Bawcock went out on his fishing boat despite horrible stormy weather and difficult seas.
+The legend behind this strange looking dish is that on the 23 of December, Tom Bawcock went out on his fishing boat.

 Here is a lovely recipe for Stargazey pie for you to follow.
 Let me know how it tastes.

 I absolutely love Yorkshire pudding and I am absolutely positively sure that you will too.